 In late 2013, Tony Damon announced his decision to retire after 13 years as CEO and 37 years with the firm.
 In June of 2014 the Board of Directors announced their decision to name Bob Howell the next CEO of SSOE.
 He officially assumed his duties on December 3, 2014.

 Consistent through the years has been SSOE’s commitment to employees.
-The firm has been recognized as a “Best Firm to Work For” (BD+C), a Crain’s “Cool Place to Work”, a “Parent-Friendly Workplace” (United Way), “Healthiest Employer” (Nashville Chamber of Commerce), and a “Great Workplace” (Great Place to Work®).
+The firm has been recognized as a “Great Workplace” (Great Place to Work®), “Best Firm to Work For” (BD+C), “Cool Place to Work” (Crain’s Detroit Business), “Parent-Friendly Workplace” (United Way), and “Healthiest Employer” (Nashville Chamber of Commerce).

 SSOE remains a nimble company that embraces change and builds on its strengths in order to create new opportunities.
 Its ability to transform itself throughout its history is evidenced by the firm’s consistent growth.
 Through the years, the SSOE Experience has remained consistent as one centered on our Value Promise and our Great Client Service resulting in the trusted relationships that have allowed SSOE and our clients to make history together.